Lietsaki/MediaDrmIdCordovaPlugin/README.md

 ```

 ```
-// Using it with async in Vue's onMounted hook onMounted(async () => {
+// Using it with await in Vue's onMounted hook onMounted(async () => {
 	const  id  =  await window.plugins.MediaDrmId.get()
 	console.log('YOUR DEVICE UNIQUE ID:')